Ensono/stacks-webapp-template/docs/publishing.md

 3. Lerna will need to commiting the `gitHead` SHA to the package.json of the package;
 4. If a publish fails, then it will try again.

+### Why do we use `--no-git-tag-version`?

+By default, lerna version will commit changes to package.json files and tag the release.
+Since we are publishing `from-package` and doing so in the pipeline, we would rather suggest creating a seperate Github release task that would run on successful Lerna publishing to the registry.

 ## Conventional Commits

 We generate our CHANGELOGS.md automagically based on the `git commit`.
 The commit itself communicates the **WHAT**, whereas commit message communicates the **WHY**.